yash-pradhan/java-on-aca/docs/05_lab_openai/05_openai.md

 # Create an AI application from scratch for the Petclinic workload

 In this section, you’ll learn how to create an AI-enabled Java application using Azure OpenAI and Spring AI.
-You’ll then configure this application to answer questions about the sample Spring Petclinic Microservices application that you’ve deployed and configured in previous labs.
+You’ll then configure this application to answer questions about the sample Spring Petclinic application that you’ve deployed and configured in previous labs.

 You’ll start by creating a new Spring Boot service application that connects with your Azure OpenAI instance.
-Then you'll use this application to implement a simple chatbot that takes advantage of the Azure OpenAI GPT-4o model, learning how to seamlessly integrate AI into your existing Spring Petclinic Microservices application as you go.
+Then you'll use this application to implement a simple chatbot that takes advantage of the Azure OpenAI GPT-4o model, learning how to seamlessly integrate AI into your existing Spring Petclinic application as you go.

 ## Prerequisites: